-The initial scope for the Banner University Medical Center Tucson campus project includes 670,000 square feet of a new hospital that is connected to the existing 215,000 square foot DCMC and the 800,000 square foot medical center.
-The new hospital is planned for a full build-out to eleven stories with a future patient tower connected to the west side of the new hospital.
-The initial project scope and summary of this functional program is a nine-story hospital that will include:
+The Banner University Medical Center Tucson campus includes a 670,000 sq. ft. hospital that is connected to the existing 215,000 sq. ft.
+Diamond Children’s Medical Center and the 800,000 sq. ft. medical facility.
+The new hospital is planned for a full build-out to eleven stories with a future patient tower connected to the west side.
+The hospital will include:

 - Level 1 – a new main entry, cafeteria, retail pharmacy, chapel, and support departments

 - Level 2 – all new diagnostic imaging, cardiac catheterization labs, special procedure interventional radiology rooms, and the necessary prep/recovery spaces

 - Level 3 – 17 operating rooms, two procedure rooms, and the necessary prep/recovery spaces

 - Level 4 – central sterile processing, central telemetry, respiratory therapy, neuro-diagnostics, and mechanical space

 - Level 5 – Women and Infants Services (WIS) including two new C-section operating suites, 12 labor & delivery rooms and 24 ante/post-partum rooms

 - Level 6 – 9 – 168 new patient rooms including ICU/MOSU and medical/surgical units

 - Shell Space – including 24 future beds on level nine, five additional operating rooms and 17 PACU bays on level three and selected space throughout the facility for future needs.